Irish in Hingham History Tea Talks

 Heritage Museum and Visitor Center at Old Derby

 Visit the Heritage Museum to begin learning about Hingham’s rich history.
-Serving as headquarters for the Society, the Museum features the Visitors Center and Museum Shop on the first floor, exhibit space including the Kelly Gallery on the second floor and Society Archives and the Gillis Reading Room on the third floor.
-Whether you are interested in genealogical research on Hingham families, information on historic homes and buildings or up-to-date information on all that Hingham has to offer- both old and new – the Heritage Museum and Visitors Center is staffed by knowledgeable Historical Society staff and volunteers and is open to serve you year-round.
+Serving as headquarters for the Society, the Museum features the Visitors Center and Museum Shop on the first floor, our new exhibition Witness: Hingham in the Age of Revolution in the Kelly Gallery on the second floor and Society Archives and the Gillis Reading Room on the third floor.
+The Hingham Heritage Museum is the perfect place to start your exploration of historic Hingham.

 The Old Ordinary Campus: 1686 House, Annex, Old Fort & Olmsted Garden